 MCU is roaring back in 2022, so there is a lot to expect from MCU Phase 4 plotlines which includes all the upcoming new Marvel movies that will be released in theatres and television on Disney Plus from Marvel Studios in 2022.

 With the entire force of the Disney Plus juggernaut behind it, the MCU continues to dominate the box office year after year while simultaneously establishing itself as the flagship content anchoring Disney Plus through the debut of Marvel movies and shows like WandaVision and Loki in 2021.

 But isn’t that old news?
 What about 2022?
 What Marvel movies and shows can we expect to see in theatres this year, preferably in the aftermath of the pandemic?
 Of course, the Disney Plus/Marvel machine is quite active, with dozens upon dozens of Marvel movies and shows in various stages of development, but we’re only interested in projects that will be released before the end of 2022.

-Here’s a quick rundown of each Marvel movies and shows in order that are coming our way this year!
+Here’s a quick rundown of each Marvel movie and shows in order that is coming our way this year!

 - Morbius – January 28, 2022